Yichen-Si/punkst/README.md

 # punkst

-punkst is an ongoing effort to provide scalable tools for analyzing high resolution spatial transcriptomics data.
-Currently it mainly contains a new implementation of [FICTURE](https://doi.org/10.1038/s41592-024-02415-2).
+punkst is an ongoing effort to implement scalable tools for analyzing high resolution spatial transcriptomics data.

+It includes a new implementation of [FICTURE](https://doi.org/10.1038/s41592-024-02415-2).

 Documentation: [https://Yichen-Si.github.io/punkst](https://Yichen-Si.github.io/punkst)